 🇮🇳 National News

 The Government of India constituted the AI Governance and Economic Group (AIGEG) under the Ministry of Electronics and Information Technology (MeitY).
-AIGEG is a high-level inter-ministerial body that will operate as the apex body within India’s AI governance framework, bringing together expertise from technology, economics, public policy, and national security domains.
+AIGEG is a high-level inter-ministerial body designated as the apex body within India’s AI governance framework, bringing together expertise from technology, economics, public policy, and national security.

 |---|---|